kata198/indexedredis/README.rst

 It is compatible with python 2.7 and python 3.
 It has been tested with python 2.7, 3.4, 3.5.

+**Incomplete -- Does not contain all updates in the 4.0 series -- TODO.**

 Automatic and Native Types
 --------------------------